 It was considered a perfect dish for holiday entertaining because it was simple, inexpensive, and could easily be made ahead of time.
 It was known as a "jiffy casserole" because it went from one bowl to one pan.
 "Casseroles bound with white sauces became especially prevalent during the Depression as a way of stretching ingredients," said Cathy Kaufman, president of the Culinary Historians of New York.
 "Luxurious versions are colonial, but it does seem that the convenience of frozen green beans brought this recipe to the forefront in that age of convenience cookery."

 Fresh green beans are a definite upgrade for some, but even in an era of farmers' markets and artisanal foods, Campbell's estimates that 30 percent of the cream of mushroom soup sold in the United States still goes into making this nostalgic, retro casserole.
 Although the classic recipe is considered sacrosanct by many families and has appeared often on the soup can labels since 1963, Campbell's has created almost a dozen modern variations include one with Dijon mustard and a Green Bean Casserole Italiano.

-Dorcas Reilly, who is still alive and well, wrote the original recipe on an 8 x 11 card, and on November 19, 2002, she was present when Campbell's donated a copy for the archives of the National Inventors Hall of Fame in Ohio, followed by a Thanksgiving meal featuring the casserole.
-(The recipe shares this honor with Edison's light bulb.)
+Reilly wrote the original recipe on an 8 inch by 11 inch card, and on November 19, 2002, she was present when Campbell's donated a copy for the archives of the National Inventors Hall of Fame in Ohio, followed by a Thanksgiving meal featuring the casserole.
+The recipe shares this honor with Edison's light bulb.